kserb04/kserb04/README.md

 # Hello 👋

 Hello!
-I am Klara, a 3rd year undergraduate Computing student at [Faculty of Electrical Engineering and Computing, Universty of Zagreb](https://www.fer.unizg.hr/).
+I am Klara, a 3rd year undergraduate Computer Science student at [Faculty of Electrical Engineering and Computing, Universty of Zagreb](https://www.fer.unizg.hr/).

 You can find examples of my code here.